meta-llama/llama-recipes/demo_apps/messenger_llama2.md

 ```
 Remember to change <web server public IP>, which needs to be publicly visible, to the IP of the server where your Llama 2 enabled web app in the previous section runs.

+Note: It's possible and even recommended to implement a webhook in Python and call the Llama directly inside the webhook, instead of making an HTTP request, as the JavaScript code above does, to a Python app which calls Llama and sends the answer to Messenger.

 ## Running the Chatbot

 On your web server, run the following command on a Terminal: